graipher/bluewalker/README.md

         Output data as json
   -observer
-        Do scanning in observer mode (display advertising packets as they are received) -random-addr string
+        Do scanning in observer mode (display advertising packets as they are received) -output-file string
+        Write output to given file, ('-' to indicate stdout) -random-addr string
         Random LE Address to set
   -ruuvi